 … and more.

-The beauty of having all of these tools under one roof is that they connect together, so Meghan can quickly get Google insights that she needs to roll out a targeted strategy aimed at her online ordering customers.
+The beauty of having all of these tools under one roof is that they connect together, so Meghan can quickly get the Google insights that she needs to roll out a targeted strategy aimed at her online ordering customers.

 For instance, if Meghan wanted to see what traffic sources bring the most website visitors, she could take a look at Google Analytics.

-Google Analytics is a powerful tool that, when added to Meghan’s website, offers digital analytic tools to analyze data from touchpoints to better understand customer experience.
+Google Analytics is a powerful tool that, when added to Meghan’s website, offers digital analytic tools to analyze data from touch points to better understand customer experience.

 Google Analytics also helps Meghan to understand what her data tells her about the site and what actionable steps she can take.

-If Meghan wanted to dig deeper and see which marketing channels drove the most online orders, she could use the Acquisition reports within Google Analytics to see how she acquired new website visitors, analyze their behavior on the website, and pinpoint their conversion patterns.
+If Meghan wanted to dig deeper and see which marketing channels drove the most online reservations, she could use the Acquisition reports within Google Analytics to see how she acquired new website visitors, analyze their behavior on the website, and pinpoint their conversion patterns.